 For high temperature +7°C chillers used for comfort cooling, typically for building services, the metric used by the EcoDesign Directive is called Seasonal Space Cooling Energy Efficiency (SEER * 0.4) and it is expressed as a percentage.
 The graph shows cooling capacity across the bottom and Seasonal Space Cooling Energy Efficiency for comfort chillers on the vertical axis.

-The minimum energy performance standard is between 134% and 145% for ammonia chillers (taking account of the bonus applied where the refrigerant has GWP < 150).
+The minimum energy performance standard is between 149% and 161% for all air cooled chillers.
 All of the high temperature (HT) Azanechillers 2.0 exceed the benchmark by at least 77%.